Pulsar4xDevs/Pulsar4x/README.md

 For the current UI to work, you'll need SDL version 2.0.5 or higher, if you're running Ubuntu < than 18, you'll likely need to compile and install SDL from source, if your update repositories are high enough you should be fine.
 This shouldnt be a problem on Windows since the dll is included for the Windows build.
+Note, you may have a permissions problem that I've been unable to fully figure out: https://github.com/Pulsar4xDevs/Pulsar4x/issues/216

 ### Mac
 mono + GTK + Xamarin Studio